ARM-software/psa-api/doc/crypto/appendix/encodings.rst

         -   Flag to indicate an algorithm built on a block cipher, when B=1.
     *   -   LEN/T2
         -   [21:16]
-        -   LEN is the length of a MAC or AEAD tag, T2 is a key agreement algorithm sub-type.
+        -   LEN is the length of a MAC or AEAD tag, T2 is a key-agreement algorithm sub-type.
     *   -   T1
         -   [15:8]
         -   Algorithm sub-type for most algorithm categories.